 Y’ALL BUNCH OF CORRUPT B-TCHES.
 I WILL ALWAYS BE MORE PROUD OF BEING AMERICAN EVEN FOR JUST ONE DAY THAN BE A CHINESE CITIZEN FOR A THOUSAND.

 *Tries to gather up all some Kauai style coping skills.
 I’ll come back to this later, I’m too angry right now.*

-A lot of my girlfriends (actually, ALL of them, hmmm…) told me “Jared is so nice and he makes buckets of money.
+A lot of my girlfriends (actually, ALL of them, hmmm…) told me “He is so nice and he makes buckets of money.
 Why don’t you just sit back and enjoy it?
 Go have a baby already.”

 At first, I thought it was flattering that they would text me stuff like that and I just treated it with passing humor.
 Everyone just expects me to be the wife, even the girls themselves.
 Hubby has mentioned many times whenever I try to do something, it creates more stress than if I just…ya know, cooked and cleaned.
 So I’m fighting all sides here but it’s hard to stop the Lucy Richardo demon in me.
-I think Jared probably regrets that about me big time.
+I think Hubby probably regrets that about me big time.

 Soapy has said to me over and over and over “why don’t you just enjoy being a housewife?
 Pffish, if I were you and Hippo (hubby’s nickname) was my man, I make him a big fat steak dinner and then go to the mall.”

 I always thought it was funny how financially opposite me and Soapy are together yet we still get along so well when it comes to everything else…

 I’m not sure if everyone will understand my point but…I don’t deserve to create Life until I’ve proven myself successful at something all by myself.
 Being married to some guy worth $1 million or $10 million isn’t going to change my mindset on that ever.
 EVER.